Trenchwise/Trenchwise/README.md

 ---

-What am I learning 📚
+What am I doing atm? 📚

 - 👍🏽 Refreshing on vanillia Javascript, by revisiting old projects
 - 🌱 I’m currently learning TypeScript
-- ✨ I am working on crimechecker.co.uk - an app to check stop and search and crime in your area
+- ✨ I am adding an area compare feature to crimechecker.co.uk - an app to check stop and search and crime in your area
 - ⚡  Fun fact: I love marmite